The generalized Pareto process; with a view towards application and simulation: Introduction

 The limit constitutes a probability distribution on $C^+(S)$.

-This reasoning is quite similar to how one gets the generalized Pareto distributions in $\R$ (Balkema and de Haan, 1974) and in $\R^d$ (Rootz\'en and Tajvidi, 2006; Falk, H\"usler and Reiss, 2010).
+This reasoning is similar to how one obtains the generalized Pareto distributions in $\R$ (Pickands~\cite{Pickands75}; Balkema and de Haan \cite{BalkemadeHaan}) and in $\R^d$ (Rootz{\'e}n and Tajvidi \cite{RootzenTajvidi}; Falk, H{\"u}sler and Reiss \cite {FalkHuslerReiss}).
 It leads to what we call generalized Pareto processes.

-The paper is organized as follows: The Pareto processes will be dealt with in Section \ref{SPp_sect}.
-As in the finite dimensional context it is convenient to study first generalized Pareto processes in a standardized form.
-This is done in Section \ref{SSPp_sect}.
-The general process is discussed in Section \ref{GSPp_sect}.
-In the meantime, in Section \ref{MSPp_sect} is the discrete version of our approach to simple Pareto processes, leading to multivariate simple Pareto random vectors.
-Domain of attraction is discussed in Section \ref{domattr_sect}.

-In Section \ref{applic_sect}, we show that by using the stability property of generalized Pareto processes one can create extreme storm fields starting form independent and identically observations of storm fields.
+The paper is organized as follows.
+The Pareto processes will be dealt with in Section \ref{SPpsect}.
+As in the finite-dimensional context, it is convenient to study first generalized Pareto processes in a standardized form.
+This is done in Section \ref{SSPpsect}.
+The general process is discussed in Section~\ref{GSPpsect}.
+In Section \ref{MSPpsect}, a discrete version of our approach is discussed leading to simple multivariate Pareto random vectors.
+The domain of attraction is discussed in Section \ref{domattrsect}.
+In Section \ref{applicsect}, we show that by using the stability property of generalized Pareto processes one can create extreme storm fields starting from independent and identically observations of storm fields.
+We also establish the peaks-over-threshold approach in function space.